astronomer/epoch/README.md

 ## Acknowledgments

-Inspired by [Python Cadwyn](https://github.com/zmievsa/cadwyn) - bringing Stripe-like API versioning to the Go ecosystem.
+Inspired by Stripe-style API versioning - bringing elegant version management to the Go ecosystem.